segmentio/segment-docs/src/engage/content/email/template.md

 You can also add merge tags in heading and body text as you design an email with the [visual editor](/docs/engage/content/email/editor/).

 > info ""
-> To learn more about profile traits, visit [Segment's Compute Traits](/docs/personas/computed-traits) and [SQL Traits](/docs/personas/sql-traits/) documentation.
+> To learn more about profile traits, visit Segment's [Computed Traits](/docs/engage/audiences/computed-traits) and [SQL Traits](/docs/engage/audiences/sql-traits/) documentation.

 ## Include unsubscribe links